imdanielmedina/damepsicologia/content/pages/style-guide.md

 # Professional ethics

 I know the Colombian legal regulations for the practice of psychology, which is contained in law 1090 of 2006, resolution 8430 of 1993 and law 1581 of 2012 (Habeas Data).

 # Technical knowledge

-*   Donec non tortor in arcu mollis feugiat
+*   Research capacity
-*   Lorem ipsum dolor sit amet, consectetuer adipiscing elit
+*   Scientific knowledge of the discipline
-*   Donec id eros eget quam aliquam gravida
+*   Knowledge of higher order mental functions
-*   Vivamus convallis urna id felis
+*   Biopsychosocial understanding of the person
-*   Nulla porta tempus sapien
+*   Basic neuroscience knowledge
-*   fghjhffg
+*   Knowledge of the psychology of human development

 # Solf Skills